 Funeral marches to the grave.

-In the fourth stanza the narrator speaks on what life can seem to be.
-He understands that to many “Art is long,” there is much of it to see and not enough time to see it in.
+In the fourth stanza of ‘A Psalm of Life’, the narrator speaks about what life can seem to be.
+He understands that too many “Art is long,” there is much of it to see and not enough time to see it in.
 This is an irreconcilable problem and there’s nothing one can do about it.

 One must be “stout and brave” and following the beating drums of life to the grave.
 One does not have to go to their death without having accomplished anything though.

 The speaker expands on the idea that one must make something of one’s life while it possible to.
 He compares the days of life to the breadth of a battlefield.
 It is in this field one must not act like “driven cattle,” who are pushed around by others but as a “hero” who is battling his way through “strife.”